railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_muti_company.rst

 * :guilabel:`Shipping Type` : `Sending Goods`
 * :guilabel:`Procure Method` : `Make to Stock`

-Now sale 1 unit of product `CPU1` from the `Shop1` and run scheduler using menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
+Now sell 1 unit of product `CPU1` from the `Shop1` and run the scheduler using menu :menuselection:`Warehouse --> Schedulers --> Compute Schedulers`.
 Then check the stock moves for product `CPU1` from the menu  :menuselection:`Warehouse -->
 Traceability --> Stock Moves`.